Hi there. I’m Anabella.

 My personal healing journey became a big part of my approach to caring for others.

-I found that it is possible to heal through a combination of talk therapy, movement, bodywork, and a dedication to staying conscious of what is true.
+I have found that healing is possible through an integrated approach - talk therapy, movement, bodywork, and a sustained practice of staying connected to what feels true.

 I’m dedicated to helping you do the same.